sormy/skeleton-react-ts/readme.md

 As example you could refer to `node_modules/semantic-ui/src/_site` structure and official documentation <http://learnsemantic.com/developing/customizing.html>.

-To activate library you need to import`semantic.js` and `semantic.css` in main file.
+To activate library you need to import `semantic.js` and `semantic.less` in main file.